This page contains affiliate links. Please read our disclosure for more info.

 6) Cafe Waka at Otera House ( 和香)

 Cafe Waka offers delicious vegetarian Buddhist set lunches.
 The location is a little off-the-beaten-track (we were the only tourists there), but it’s only a 15-minute walk across the river from Gion.

-I believe most, if not all, dishes are vegan but it’s best to check.
+I believe all the dishes except the cakes are vegan, but it’s best to check.